 The bedtime ritual can be comforting for everyone.
 The routine should be a relaxing ending to a full day, lasting about 20 to 30 minutes.
 Regularity is reassuring to children, so try to make a ritual of the same sequence of activities.
 Be sure to allow enough time so no one has to feel rushed and tense.
 Notice what your child does to soothe herself.
 Does she have a favorite place for a favorite stuffed animal?
 A special method of plumping her pillow?
 A favorite way of saying goodnight?
 Foster these rituals and enjoy them with her.
 Notice your tone of voice.
 Are you speaking in warm, soothing tones to create a relaxed, positive mood?

 You want your child to feel that her bed is the coziest place in the world.
 Help your child develop positive associations to bed and sleep.
+Spend time with your child in their bedroom in enjoyable activities.
 Talk about how nice the bed is, how warm and perfect the blankets are, how everything in your child’s room has just the right place, how happy her stuffed animals are.
 You are creating and reinforcing positive associations to bedtime so she can feel cozy and secure.

-- Go through the preparing-for-bed steps.
+3. Go through the preparing-for-bed steps.
+The routine should take 20-45 minutes, including 2-3 relaxing activities that naturally flow from to another.
 These steps might include:

 - Take a warm bath

 4. Make sure all needs are anticipated so your child won’t need to get up again.
 Be sure your child has a glass of water by the bedside, has gone to the bathroom, has a favorite stuffed animal.